grahamgower/genomatnn/README.md

 want as many cores as you can get.
 If you have multiple compute servers available, then you can run `genomatnn sim` independently on each system.

-The output of each simulation is tree sequence file, located under a folder hierarchy which is named according to the modelspec being simulated.
+The output of each simulation is a tree sequence file, located under a folder hierarchy which is named according to the modelspec being simulated.
 E.g. as we run the above `genomatnn sim` command, the `HomSap/HomininComposite_4G20/Neutral/slim` folder will be created, and